aceazycrdfz/pyvoting/README.md

 Plurality voting is the simplest and most common voting method: each voter votes for one candidate and the candidate with the most vote wins.
 It beats every other methods in simplicity and efficiency.

 However, when there exists more than 2 candidates, the winner in plurality voting might not be the one with the broadest support.
 This is because plurality voting assumes each voter has one favorite candidate and dislikes everyone else equally, which is almost never the reality.
 The consequence of this is that one might be incentivized to not vote for their favorite candidate when their favorite is unlikely going to win.
-Plurality voting does not satisfy the property that "if a voter prefers candidate x over candidate y, there should be no incentive to cast a ballot that benefits candidate y more than candidate x" (this concept is similar to "incentive compatibility").
+Plurality voting does not satisfy the property that "if a voter prefers candidate x over candidate y, there should be no incentive to cast a ballot that benefits candidate y more than candidate x" (this concept is similar to "incentive compatibility"), which every other voting methods listed below satisfy.
 In other words, it is not strategy-proof.

 In my code, the common framework of repeatedly eliminating the bottom candidate is used.
 But for plurality voting the score for each candidate remains the same across rounds.
 Therefore, the score in the first entry of the log is the vote earned by that candidate.
 This is also true for Approval Voting and Score Voting.